BhallaLab/moose-core/INSTALL.md

 # Getting MOOSE

-We recommend that you use our repositories at Open Build Service.
+We recommend that you use our repositories at Open Build Service to get the moose package.
 Visit this page and follow the instructions there.

 https://software.opensuse.org/download.html?project=home:moose&package=moose

 # Building MOOSE from sources

-## Using cmake

-MOOSE can also be built using cmake along with gnu-make.
-Instructions to build MOOSE with gnu-make are described in section below.
-We recommend that you use `cmake`.
+If you really wants to build `MOOSE` from source, you can either use `cmake` (recommended) or `make` based flow.

 ### Download the latest source code of moose from github or sourceforge.